adityaxxz/adityaxxz.github.io/content/about.md

 - AI will be transformative, soon, and it may not go well
 - Choosing to care about silly things (especially communities) is important
 - Strength before weakness
-- Things gonna be more hardcore
+- Things gonna be more challenging

 ### Quotes I Like
 - "Given enough eyeballs, all bugs are shallow"